dascandy/evoke/README.md

 ### Short Term Goals

-v0.2: Builds on Windows, MacOS and Linux.

-v0.3: Toolsets fully separate, chainable and overrideable.
-Android is still a weird one out; need to make up my mind on how it should work.
-Package import config also fully separate.
-Modules support on Clang.

-v0.3.1: Easy imports exist for VS Code and CLion.
-Need to find a mac to try XCode, and need to find a Windows to try MSVC.
-Should be very doable.
-Code is in a way better state now.
-Android is removed for now; making an APK is a packaging task, not a building task.

 Next few milestones (in any order):
 - Have easy imports for evoke-built projects in XCode, MSVC, VS Code and CLion.
 - Get to 30% test coverage.
 Not to aim for a number, but to have at least some target.
 - Full integration with at least one package manager - export of needed file list, and import of package inputs.

--

 v1.0 will be hit when: